Accessories Bicycles Parts Specials Tools

 Prepare the following preliminary sub-assemblies:

-1. Fit the ball cage into the left-hand ball cup, with the ring of the ball-retainer facing outwards and the recess in the dust cap also facing outwards.
+• Fit the ball cage into the left-hand ball cup, with the ring of the ball-retainer facing outwards and the recess in the dust cap also facing outwards.
 If a new ball-retainer is being fitted, the dust cap also should be new.

-2. Fit the ball cage into the driver, with the ring of the ball- retainer facing outwards and the recess in the dust cap also facing outwards.
+• Fit the ball cage into the driver, with the ring of the ball- retainer facing outwards and the recess in the dust cap also facing outwards.
 If a new ball-retainer is being fitted the dust cap also should be new.
 If the sprocket has been removed see No. 27 below.

-2. Slip the small low-gear key through the holes of the low-gear clutch sleeve, making sure that the hole through the key is in line with The bore of The axle.
-Hold The key temporarily in position by dropping the indicator rod down the axle through the key.
+2. Slip the small low-gear key through the holes of the low-gear clutch sleeve, making sure that the hole through the key is in line with the bore of the axle.
+Hold the key temporarily in position by dropping the indicator rod down the axle through the key.

-3. Holding the indicator rod in position with one finger, remove the axle from the vice and hold it the other way up.
+3. Holding the indicator rod in position with one finger, remove the axle from the vise and hold it the other way up.
 Fit the low-gear clutch on to the axle, with the four dogs pointing downwards.

 4. Fit the large low-gear spring and the primary sun pinion, with its four large legs pointing downwards and so engaging the low-gear clutch.
-(The low-gear spring, The compensating spring, and the clutch spring must be of the same series.
-If one has to be replaced The other two must be.)
+(The low-gear spring, the compensating spring, and the clutch spring must be of the same series.
+If one has to be replaced, the other two must be.)

 6. Fit the primary planet cage complete.

-7. Drop The compensating spring down the axle, collar first.
+7. Drop the compensating spring down the axle, collar first.

-8. Fit the clutch sleeve (flange first) and the sliding clutch with the recess over The flange of The sleeve.
+8. Fit the clutch sleeve (flange first) and the sliding clutch with the recess over the flange of the sleeve.

-9. Lift the clutch sleeve and the clutch up to the top of the long axle slot and insert axle key Through The clutch sleeve, making sure That the two flats on The key are facing upwards.
+9. Lift the clutch sleeve and the clutch up to the top of the long axle slot and insert axle key through the clutch sleeve, making sure That the two flats on The key are facing upwards.

-10. Fit The indicator coupling by passing the rod, down the axle through the axle key and onto the compensator spring.
+10. Fit the indicator coupling by passing the rod down the axle through the axle key and onto the compensator spring.
 Note that the indicator coupling must always be fitted before the indicator rod.

-11. Remove the axle from the vice and push the indicator rod into the left-hand end of the axle.
+11. Remove the axle from the vise and push the indicator rod into the left-hand end of the axle.
 Press the assembled mechanism down on a flat surface to force the indicator rod into the axle, at the same time pressing down on the sliding clutch.
 Then rotate the indicator chain to screw it to the indicator rod.
 When the chain is felt to be fully screwed home insert a small screwdriver into the slot of the indicator rod and exert a slight extra pressure on the chain, to make sure that the indicator and the rod are both fully screwed together, taking care not to twist off the small threaded end.

 13. Fit the thrust collar, making sure that both slots fit over the flats of the axle key.
 Add the thrust washer.